geordieek/config/README.md

 #### TODO

 - Write more custom aliases and include them in their own .md or in here.
-- Write package manager script for easier package install on different systems.
+- Fix install script so that it works across MacOS, Arch & Debian systems
 - Investigate GNU Stow for managing this repo
 - Move from `vim-test` to [neotest](https://github.com/nvim-neotest/neotest)
-- Remap keyboard so held caps lock acts as ctrl
+- Remap keyboard so held caps lock acts as ctrl (achieved in MacOS with karabiner elements, I should track this as part of config)

 #### Things to investigate